shabbirbd/3d_mobile_review/README.md

 ## Acknowledgments

-- Thanks to the creators and gsap Three.js for their amazing libraries.
+- Thanks to the creators of gsap Three.js for their amazing libraries.
 - A shoutout to Apple for the inspiration.
 - A shoutout to Adrian from JSMastery who helped me building this project.